 - Born: October 2017

-At the orphanage, the little calf immediately bonded with the carers and started drinking milk!
-Due to the fact that this little calf never had any milk from his mother, he never received any colostrum and we, therefore, arranged for a rhino plasma transfusion, possibly the first of its kind!
-His strength returned and he was doing really well but he needed to be isolated and watched over very carefully until he started producing his own antibodies.
-He has shown miraculous recovery and is growing from strength to strength each day.
+Due to him never having had any milk from his mother, he never received any colostrum and so we had to arrange for a rhino plasma transfusion to be done, possibly the first of its kind!
+His strength returned and he was doing really well but still needed to be isolated and watched over very carefully until he started to produce his own antibodies.
+He showed a miraculous recovery and grew from strength to strength each day.

 We decided to name him Khula which means grow in Zulu.
 This seemed relevant as we were growing as an orphanage at that stage and we wanted to see little Khula grow up into a big and strong adult rhino – which he certainly did!
 Khula was released from the facility in November 2021 weighing just over a tonne.
 We follow up on him regularly and he has been adjusting well to his new life in the wild.